mlibrary/about-ebc/src/content/stories/2021-10-11-what-happens-when-ebooks-are-free.md

   What Happens When Ebooks are Free-to-Read?
 Reflecting on UMP's COVID-19 Response
 summary: >-
-  Between March 20 and August 31, 2020, the University of Michigan Press made all the titles in its hosted ebook collection, the University of Michigan Press Ebook Collection (UMP EBC), free-to-read.
+  A discussion of UMP's free-to-read initiatve between March 20 and August 31, 2020.
 storyImage: assets/engin-akyurt-x5qyx7ws628-unsplash.jpg
 date: 2021-10-11T17:25:42.690Z
 ---